FMMGroupVa/FMMECG3D/README.md

 ## Overview

-This repository provides a collection of functions to perform a 3D FMMecg model [1].
+This repository provides a collection of functions to perform a 3D FMM<sub>ecg</sub> model [1].
 The model accurately reproduces the electrocardiogram and vectocardiogram signals of any diseased or healthy heart, bringing together different systems in a single model.
 Furthermore, a novel algorithm accurately identifies the model parameters.
 This new discovery represents a revolution in electrocardiography research, solving one of the main problems in this field.
 It is especially useful for the automatic diagnosis of cardiovascular diseases, patient follow-up or decision-making on new therapies.

 ## How to use

-User must load functions to preprocess ECG data (based on PTB-XL data characteristics) and fit the 3D FMMecg model.
+User must load functions to preprocess ECG data (based on PTB-XL data characteristics) and fit the 3D FMM<sub>ecg</sub> model.
 ```
 path <- getwd() # Any desired path
 source(paste0(path, "/runPreprocessing_v4.1.R"))